wisnuuakbr/starter-template-laravel/README.md

 Then, create a database named "template_builder" in your SQL Database.
 OR
-You can custom your own database name, and make sure your configuration of your database is same
+You can custom your own database name, and make sure you configuration on your .env

 ## Generate App Key
 Generate the application key using the following command: